 If we suspect you are at risk, we will use special medications and change your protocol to greatly reduce your risk.
 We will also advise that you freeze your embryos and wait for your ovaries to recover before you attempt an embryo transfer.

 If you have been identified as high risk for OHSS, we will advise you to eliminate exercise and avoid sexual intercourse.
 We will ask that you regularly update us and notify us immediately if your symptoms change.

-In order to decrease the amount of fluid that is collecting in your belly, we will ask you to avoid drinking large quantities of water/clear fluids, and rather stick with thick liquids (like milkshakes and V8 juice) that you can’t see through.
+In order to decrease the amount of fluid that is collecting in your belly, we will ask you to avoid drinking large quantities of water/clear fluids, and instead stick with thick liquids (think: milkshakes and V8 juice) that you can’t see through.

 Your Fertility Team Has Your Back